mlflow/mlflow/docs/source/gateway/index.rst

 Using open source models with the AI Gateway (Databricks Model Serving Endpoints)
 =================================================================================
-The MLflow AI Gateway supports `Databricks Model Serving endpoints <https://docs.databricks.com/machine-learning/model-serving/create-manage-serving-endpoints.html>`_ as providers for the ``llm/v1/completions`` route type.
+The Databricks AI Gateway supports `Databricks Model Serving endpoints <https://docs.databricks.com/machine-learning/model-serving/create-manage-serving-endpoints.html>`_ as providers for the ``llm/v1/completions`` route type.
 These endpoints must accept the :ref:`standard_query_parameters` that are marked **required**, and they must produce responses in the following format: